aitoAarni/aitoAarni/README.md

-> "Two weeks of rigorous coding can save you an hour in planning"
+> "Two weeks of rigorous coding can save you an hour in planning".

-> -- Mahmat Gandhi
+> &#150; Mahmat Gandhi

 - 👋 Hi, I’m @aitoAarni
 - 👀 I’m interested in program